Labyrinth of Refrain: Coven of Dusk: Plot

 She manages to find all three keys and enters a realm under the well of Refrain, but when she tries to make her wish come true, the spirit of Baba Yaga returns, revealing herself as Calamity Witch Furia, who wrote the Tractatus de Monstrum and planned to possess a world-destroying entity called Velkuvrana to become the immortal ruler and destroyer of everything.
-It is also revealed that Dronya was a puppet that contains the spirit of Velnya, Dronyas former self.
-She died trying to save Luca in the past and the guilt ridden Luca went to Baba Yaga who told her to put Dronyas Spirit into a puppet.
+It is also revealed that Dronya was a puppet that contains the spirit of Velnya, Dronya's former self.
+She died trying to save Luca in the past and the guilt ridden Luca went to Baba Yaga who told her to put Dronya's Spirit into a puppet.
 Dronya had no memories of this and sends Luca and the Tractatus de Monstrum to the surface of Refrain, where she has to fight a monstrous fusion of Baba Yaga and Velkuvrana to save their world.
-Baba Velkuvrana, not having fully matured gets defeated by Luca and her puppet soldiers.
+Baba Velkuvrana, not having fully matured, gets defeated by Luca and her puppet soldiers.

 Luca wants to use the keys to revive Velnya, but they have to pass a trial to fulfill the wish - moving up a long staircase to the surface without looking back for even a single time.
 Before they reach the surface, Dronya learns that the memories she made as Dronya - her life together with Luca - would fade after her resurrection.
 She uses her power to command Luca to move upstairs without looking back and turns around to leave the world without forgetting about all the happy times she spent with Luca.
-She vanishes while wishing to be reunited with her beloved Isara(Lucas deceased mother and Velnyas lover) in the afterlife.
+She vanishes while wishing to be reunited with her beloved Isara (Luca's deceased mother and Velnya's lover) in the afterlife.

 Development

-Coven and Labyrinth of Refrain was first teased by Nippon Ichi Software through their annual Summer greeting card in July 2015 as Project Refrain.
+Labyrinth of Refrain: Coven of Dusk was first teased by Nippon Ichi Software through their annual Summer greeting card in July 2015 as Project Refrain.
 A full reveal followed a month later in Dengeki PlayStation.
 Originally scheduled for a Japanese release on January 28, 2016, the game got delayed to March 17 and later June 23 of that year.
 In February 2018, NIS America announced that the game will be localised into English and French and released in North America and Europe in the Fall of 2018.
 The international release adds versions for Nintendo Switch and Microsoft Windows.
 While the game was previously available in Japan for both the PlayStation Vita and the PlayStation 4, NIS America revealed they will only release the version for the latter platform in western territories.